kapilt/contentmirror/ore.contentmirror/trunk/ore/contentmirror/readme.txt

 The content mirror automatically serializes a content's container if its not already serialized.
 Containment serialization is a recursive operation.
-In the course of normal operations, this has a nominal cost, as a the container would already have been serialized.
+In the course of normal operations, this has a nominal cost, as the content's container would already have been serialized, from a previous add event.

+Nonetheless, a common scenario when starting to use content mirror on an existing system is that content will be added to a container thats not been serialized, in which case the serialization will recurse till it has captured the entire parent chain.
+When operating on existing systems, its best to let the content mirroring process 'catch up', by running the bulk serialization tool as documented in the installation file.
+Once this tools has been run, containment operation recursion is minimal.

-Nonetheless, a common scenario when starting to use content mirror on an existing system is that content will be added to a container thats not serialized.
-Additionally, the container will have have been the subject of an object modified event, when a content object is added to it, leading to redundant serialization operations.
+Additionally, when adding content to a container, the container will have have been the subject of an object modified event, when a content object is added to it, leading to redundant serialization operations.
 The content mirror automatically detects and handles this.

 Let's try loading this chain of objects through the operations factory, to demonstrate, with an additional update event for the